What are the arrogant tactics you must avoid in marketing?

 Customers know that they have any kind of problems that they want someone to solve.
 Customers want to hear about how you are going to solve their problem, not about the services you provide, or who is using your product/solutions.

 Talking about yourself

 Getting to know your prospects and clients is important.
 You want to have a good relationship with them.
 They also want to learn about you.
 But this doesn’t mean you should spend the bulk of your time tooting your own horn.

-Potential customers don’t care about you, your products or services.
+Potential customers don’t care about you, your products, or your services.
 Customers or potential customers like to ask questions, they are ready to listen.
-They want to know how YOU SOLVE their problem or they care about is how you can help them.
+They want to know how YOU SOLVE their problem or what they care about is how you can help them.

 Our product has these features…

 Listing product features is not an effective strategy to capture the attention of a prospect.
 It bores them.
 Hoping a client will find a feature they need is grasping at straws.
 Better use of your time would be to do your research, understand what your customers’ needs are, and cater your pitch to address those needs.

 Focusing on the product over the customer

 Really nobody care, which processor or the material or the colors that the products were.
 When you present your products, present the benefits of the products, not their features.